 Like VMs containers are loosely coupled but with no performance overhead or unpredictability and are extremely portable.
-In my previous blog post, I have discussed why today’s data centers need an effective consolidation strategy.
+I have discussed earlier why today’s data centers need an effective consolidation strategy.
 IT teams in the past have tried the too-simplistic approach of consolidating applications on bare metal servers and also on Virtual Machines but neither of these approaches has worked perfectly.

 Consolidation on Bare Metal